AndelaDujmov/Hygieia/README.md

 - Reminders
   * doctors can set up a reminder for some date not to forget about the appointment
   * edit and add events
+  * includes date of last and next appointment

 ## Tools and frameworks
 - Blazor